pawaryogesh1989/WordPress-Forbidden-Author-Words/forbidden-author-words/readme.txt

 = Details =

-* Plugin Option in admin section to add the words that are to be restricted.
+* Plugin Option in Admin section to add the words that are to be restricted.
 * Option to either restrict words in Post title or Post content or Both.
-* Option to display the "Restricted words" as a notice in the entire admin section.
+* Option to display the "Restricted words" as a notice in the entire Admin section.
 (Can be turned off)

+== Screenshots ==

+1. screenshot-1 - Option in Admin Section to add the restricted words.

 == Installation ==